 The first aircraft arrived in Taranaki in 1920.
 This visit turned to tragedy when New Plymouth mayor James Clarke and 25-year-old chemist’s assistant Kathleen Warnock were killed, along with pilot Richard Russell.
 The plane – an Avro 504K biplane of Walsh Brothers’ New Zealand Flying School – crashed while providing public flights from the New Plymouth racecourse on Armistice Day.

 Civilian aero clubs were established in both New Plymouth and Hāwera by 1929.
-In January 1933 Charles Kingsford Smith made the fifth aerial crossing of the Tasman Sea and landed at Bell Block airfield in New Plymouth.
+In January 1933 Charles Kingsford Smith made the fifth aerial crossing of the Tasman Sea and landed at Bell Block airfield near New Plymouth.
 Australian aviator Charles Ulm made three flights to the airfield over the next two years and Kingsford Smith returned in January 1934.
 A trans-Tasman air terminal was proposed at Bell Block, but never eventuated.
 One of New Zealand’s first air pageants was held for the opening of New Plymouth airport, on the airfield site, in 1936.

 The Lockheed Electra Kuaka made the first commercial passenger flight to New Plymouth in 1937, beginning a regular service by Union Air Services.